Chinese national-type primary schools in Malaysia

 This is a list of Chinese national-type primary schools (Sekolah Jenis Kebangsaan (Cina), or SJK (C) in short) in Malaysia, arranged according to states.
-As of June 2021, there are 1,302 Chinese primary schools (Note: Including one school which are closed but waiting for relocation (SJK(C) Poay Chai, Pahang)) with a total of 495,386 students.
+As of 30 November 2025, there are 1,303 Chinese primary schools (Note: not including one school which are closed but waiting for relocation (SJK (C) Poay Chee, Kuala Sepetang, Perak)) with a total of 463,988 students.
 Details of every schools are listed according to states and federal territories.

 List

 Details of every schools are listed in separate pages according to states and federal territories.
 There are currently no Chinese schools in Putrajaya.